neevets/drew-docs/legal/privacy.md

 - Improve reliability and detect abuse
 - Diagnose technical issues

-We do not sell personal data.
-We do not share data with third parties for marketing purposes.
+We do not sell personal data and do not share data for marketing purposes.

 ---

 ## 5) Legal Basis (Where Applicable)

-Where applicable under data protection laws, data processing is based on:
+Where applicable under data protection laws, processing is based on:

-- Legitimate interest in providing secure and reliable bot services
+- Legitimate interest in providing secure and reliable services
 - Performance of a service requested by server administrators

 ---